mbernson/usg-kpn-ftth/README.md

    After each firmware upgrade the routes file, used by the dhcp client at the exit hook (for the IPTV routes), is removed.
 To overcome this, after 2 minutes the USG will execute this script which will create the routes file, renews the DHCP lease, restart the IGMP Proxy and remove the task from the taskscheduler.

+8. Place **setvpn.sh** in */config/scripts/post-config.d/* via SCP
+9. Execute `chmod +x /config/scripts/post-config.d/setvpn.sh` on the USG

+   After each firmware upgrade the custom vpn confguration is removed.
+To overcome this, after 3 minutes the USG will execute this script which will fix the VPN configuration and remove the task from the taskscheduler.

-9. The lan network (and portfowarding if needed) needs to be configured in the Unifi controller
+10. The lan network (and portfowarding if needed) needs to be configured in the Unifi controller
+11. The IPSEC VPN configuration needs to be configured in the Unifi controller
-9. Go to the USG in devices in the controller and force provisioning
+12. Go to the USG in devices in the controller and force provisioning

 After provisioning please reboot the USG.
 After two minutes IPv6 will be enabled.
 This can be checked by executing `show interfaces` on the USG.